schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 #### Die Reichweite von Beschreibern ist begrenzt {.unnumbered}

 Jeder Beschreiber sollte ein oder zwei konkrete, offensichtliche Anwendungsgebiete haben.
-Er kann auch in einer ganzen Reihe von anderen, nicht vorhersehbaren Umständen anwendbar sein, doch das erfahrt ihr erst während des Spiels. **Medizin** ist zum Beispiel besser als **Arzt**, denn Letzteres kann auch in verschiedenen nichtmedizinischen Situationen eingesetzt werden (*"Als Arzt bin ich gebildet und ziemlich wohlhabend ..."*).
+Er kann natürlich auch in einer ganzen Reihe von anderen, nicht vorhersehbaren Umständen anwendbar sein, doch das ergibt sich erst im Laufe des Spiels. **Medizin** ist zum Beispiel besser als **Arzt**, denn Letzteres kann auch in allerlei nichtmedizinischen Situationen eingesetzt werden (*"Als Arzt bin ich gebildet und ziemlich wohlhabend ..."*).

 <!-- Descriptors are finite
 Each Descriptor should have one or two obvious uses or a speci c purpose.
 It might also be applicable in a range of other unforeseen circumstances, but you will  nd that out in play.
 Medicine is better than Doctor, for example, as the latter could be used in a variety of non-medical situations (“As a Doctor, I am well educated and quite wealthy...”).